-To sign up for Windscribe, you’ll create a username and password, which help keep you anonymous.
-Better yet, all your visited sites, connection logs, and IP stamps are erased within three minutes of you logging off from the VPN server.
+Once you’ve signed up for a free account, Windscribe can get to work.
+All your visited sites, connection logs, and IP stamps are erased within three minutes of you logging off from the VPN server.
 This service allows you to connect an unlimited number of devices, which is a rarity for a free VPN service.
 The built-in firewall and ad-blocker also ensure that your internet browsing is not only safe but free from pop-ups, too.

+You can connect to TunnelBear and make use of AES 256-bit encryption to keep your connection safe and private.
 Unlike some other no-cost VPN services, you won’t have your traffic throttled if you choose to make use of a free account.
-Also, TunnelBear no longer requires users to provide a first name when signing up, and it no longer records how many times users connect to their servers.
+Also, TunnelBear no longer requires users to provide a first name when signing up, nor does it record how many times users connect to their servers.
 Free users are restricted to a monthly data cap of 500MB, though, which may be inadequate for those interested in constantly using a VPN.
-However, if all you need from your VPN is occasional added protection when emailing or browsing using your smartphone or PC, TunnelBear is your ideal solution.
+However, if all you need from your VPN is occasional added protection when emailing, browsing using your smartphone or PC, or light torrenting, TunnelBear is your ideal solution.

 While some VPN services make promises to not collect your user data or sell your web traffic information to a third party, Hide.Me doesn’t collect any of that kind of data in the first place.
-Their free VPN provider offers users 2GB of data per month and will not sacrifice your connection speeds for their paying clientele.
+Its free VPN service offers 10GB of data per month, and you don’t even have to sign up or register to use it.

 Those problems aside, Hide.Me is an excellent all-around VPN service.
 If you are interested in keeping your privacy and still having a decent amount of bandwidth for free, Hide.Me has you covered.

-While some free VPN services can be very stingy with the bandwidth they allot you, Hotspot Shield VPN offers users 500MB per day or about 15GB per month and allows you to connect up to five devices at the same time.
+While some free VPN services can be very stingy with the bandwidth they allot you, Hotspot Shield VPN offers users 500MB per day or about 15GB per month.
 In addition, Hotspot lets users know upfront that their free services are paid for by purchasers of their premium VPN and that they do not keep any logs of your browsing activity.
-As of their 2018 annual transparency report, Hotspot proudly claims that it has never provided personal information about their users to any third party, including governments and law enforcement agencies.
+As of their 2018 annual transparency report, Hotspot proudly claims that it has never provided personal information about its users to any third party, including governments and law enforcement agencies.

-Their transparency continues by letting mobile users of their free Android VPN and iOS VPN apps share limited information with Google for advertising.
-This information includes city-level location data, your internet device activity, and identifying cookies, which is not shared for users of the premium VPN mobile apps.
+But mobile users of their free Android VPN app still have to share limited information with Google for advertising.
+This information includes city-level location data, your internet device activity, and identifying cookies, which are not shared for users of the premium VPN mobile apps or the free version of the app on other platforms.
 Free users of Hotspot Shield VPN must also put up with advertisements encouraging them to upgrade.
-In fact, you will have to sign up for a seven-day premium trial and provide your credit card info in order to use the free service.
-On the other hand, being able to keep your activity shielded by military-grade encryption and ensuring that your financial information is safe is well worth the lengthy setup.
+On the other hand, being able to keep your activity shielded by military-grade encryption and ensuring that your financial information is safe may be worth a few annoying ads here and there.